 If you are unsure about any of the information above or want to discuss your child’s medical condition or medication then please get in touch with Ms Castle-Mason or the office staff, who will be more than happy to discuss your concerns.

-Please click on the links below to familiarise yourself with our school health policies:
+Please click on the links below to familiarise yourself with our school health policies and other useful information: